-But people need direction at times, guidance, advice, and tools.
-In my experience changing people’s lives is a difficult thing to do even if you believe it will be for the better.
-Selling that to them and getting them motivated to come on board needs a tool – it’s finding the right tool that matters and when you do, it’s the use of that tool that gets them to better manage the change.
+But people need direction, guidance, advice, and tools.
+In my experience, changing people’s lives because the business needs to do something differently, is a difficult thing to do if even you believe it will be for the better.
+Selling that to them and getting them motivated to come on board needs tools – it’s finding the right tool that matters and when you do, it’s the use of that tool that gets them to manage their issues or situation better.

-- Two businesses owned by members of the same family but who wanted to separate to achieve their own individual potential
+- Are you a member of the same family but you want to split apart to achieve your own individual potential?

-- Teams that carried poor performers because it was too uncomfortable to sort the issue
+- Have you a team that carries poor performers because it is too uncomfortable to sort the issue?

-- I’ve helped people who were promoted and they’re not doing the job the way they hoped they’d do
+- I’ve helped people who were promoted and they’re not doing the job the way you hoped they’d do

 - I’ve supported people who aren’t reaching their full potential